How much does a new driveway cost? We explain how to budget for a brand new entrance

 - Removal of the existing driveway: If a replacement driveway is required, any quotations should cover the driveway's removal and legal disposal.
 This process will raise the project's total cost.

-It is all well and good looking at the best driveway materials, but a driveway will only be as good as the foundations it’s laid upon.
-Much the same as a house is built on firm foundations, a driveway is no different — it’s built on a stone sub-base and sand.
+Regardless of your material choice, a driveway will only be as good as the foundations it’s laid upon.
+Much the same as a house is built on firm foundations, a driveway is no different – it’s built on a stone sub-base and sand.

 A typical driveway will need to take the weight of your car – and possibly the occasional delivery van – so it doesn’t have to be a full road construction.
 Nevertheless, it will require excavating to a firm strata, removing any clay or rock if present.
-All the drives we’re looking at will require a minimum of 150mm well compacted MOT Type 1 as a sub-base along with a weed membrane barrier to prevent weed growth.

 Factor in some simple plant machinery (such as wacker plate) from a tool hire company – approximately £64 for a weekend hire – and your base should be ready for the desired driveway material.